dubzzz/fast-check/website/blog/2023-10-04-finding-back-the-redos-that-impacted-zod/index.md

 ## The final snippet

-Now that we covered the basics and the gotchas of our initial snippet, let's put everything together to find back the issue reported in Zod:
+Now that we've addressed the basics and tackled its potential pitfalls, let's assemble everything to rediscover the issue reported in Zod:

 ```js
 import fc from 'fast-check';